How to host a private Rocket.Chat server

 Docker Compose comes pre-installed with Docker Desktop.

 Rocket.Chat requires two Docker containers that are dependent on each other to function.
-To make the deployment of such multi-container apps easier, the Docker Compose tool is used.
+The Docker Compose tool is used to make deploying such multi-container apps easier.

 First, you should create a working directory for your Rocket.Chat instance.
 This is where all files related to the server will be stored.